Calculating Infinity

 Installation requires Standard Config to be installed first.

-Standard 3D 3D graphics editor and game engine
+Standard 3D 3d editor and game engine

 About 18 years ago, I got the idea for a Doom 3 level similar to the central area of the fictional space station Deep Space Nine.
 I tried to use the GTKRadiant 3D game map editor, but hated the UI, so I decided to write my own.
 I still haven’t gotten around to making that map though. :)